 Human rights education has proved an extremely effective practice.
 The best practice involves conducting three-year Community Empowerment Programs (CEPs) in developing villages.
 The Community Empowerment Program is translated into the local language.
 Class material educates participants on human rights, problem solving, health, hygiene and literacy.
-The program is designed to allow for open conversation between participants, emphasizing respect and equality, regardless of social status.
+The program is designed to allow for open conversation between participants, emphasizing respect and equality regardless of social status.
 Part of the program’s content teaches the participants the negative effects of female genital cutting, forced marriage and child marriage.
-It is important that the organization teaches principles to the community members and then lets them initiate and make changes.
-The organization that pioneered this approach is called Tostan.
+It is important that the organization teaches principles to the community members and then lets them initiate change.
+118 The organization that pioneered this approach is called Tostan.

-Since its creation, Tostan has directly led to over 7,200 communities across 10 nations adopting a declaration to stop the practice of FGC.
-These community declarations impact 3 million people.
+Since its creation, Tostan has directly led over 7,200 communities across 10 nations to adopt a declaration to stop the practice of FGC.
+121 These community declarations impact around 3 million people.
 A declaration of abandonment does not always lead to 100% abandonment in a community.
 However, researchers assert that declarations of abandonment are very effective in promoting change.
 As discussed earlier, change is much more sustainable if many community members decide to change at once.
-In cases where public declarations are publicised by the media, the chance that other communities are more open to change is greater.
+122 In cases where public declarations are publicized by the media, the chance that other communities are more open to change is greater.
+123

 Also, change takes time.
-Because of the sensitive nature of many of their topics, it is vital for tribal leaders and any foreign workers to respect and trust each other.
+Because of the sensitive nature of the topic, it is vital for tribal leaders and any foreign workers to respect and trust each other.
 This and the extended nature of the program makes anti-FGC efforts slow, despite inter-community involvement.

 Some communities have switched to an alternative initiation ritual, since many cultures view FGC as the transition into womanhood.
 Since initiation rituals vary, this practice should be applied in culture-specific ways.
 One organization that advocates for this practice is Amref Health Africa, which works in Kenya and Tanzania.

-The alternative ritual used in Maasai and Samburu communities in Kenya and Tanzania involves seclusion of girls.
+The alternative ritual used in the Maasai and Samburu communities in Kenya and Tanzania involves seclusion of girls.
 During the seclusion, mothers and teachers teach daughters about sexuality and sexual health, family life, and cultural values and traditions.
-The girls also receive encouragement to stay in school.
+126 127 The girls also receive encouragement to stay in school.
 Communities can celebrate the coming of age with special foods, special clothing, singing, dancing, and blessings during which village elders pour a milk and honey mixture over the girls’ heads.
-Further, boys can also join the ceremonies as they promise not to stigmatize uncut women.
+128 Boys can also join the ceremonies as they promise not to stigmatize uncut women.
+129

 One variation of this practice, used in Sudan, involves providing an alternative name for uncut women and girls.
-This nationwide government campaign focuses on associating the word “Saleema” (a girl’s name that in Arabic means whole, undamaged or complete) with FGC.
+This nationwide government campaign focuses on associating the word “Saleema” (a girl’s name that in Arabic means whole, undamaged or complete) with uncut women in communities that practice FGC.
 This provides a way for uncut people to be viewed in a more positive light.
-The campaign uses media, T-shirts, posters, and other means of spreading information.
+130

 An ineffective suggested alternative practice involves anesthetized pricking of the clitoris.